How to Transfer Property Ownership in Pakistan? Here’s what You Need to Know

 Hence, they issue you the title document with updated owners.

-The answer to this question is you can’t sell a minor’s property unless you get “Permission to Sell” from a court of law.
+The answer to this question is that you can’t sell a minor’s property unless you get “Permission to Sell” from a court of law.

 With that, a court of law issues “Permission to sell” after a person obtains a “Guardianship Certificate” from the Guardian Court.
 In it, a father or close relative is declared a Guardian of a minor.